cyprusad/git-extension/README.md

-FAQ
-===

-###What is this?
+##Search within GitHub repos
-A chrome extension that throws a command line prompt in the browser when navigating through projects on GitHub
+A chrome extension that lets you search within GitHub repos